1. Homepage

 Boeing's share price, measured in dollar terms, was up 5.81 percent in November despite the challenges of delivery delays.
 We are still positive about the company, but follow the development carefully.

 It was a bad month for Dell, which was down 9.79 percent, measured in dollars.
 As we have previously mentioned, the company is vulnerable to the ongoing trade war between China and the United States.
-Hewlett Packard Enterprise also had a worse development during the month as the company's sales were worse than the corresponding period the year before.
+Hewlett Packard Enterprise also had a worse development during the month when the company's sales were worse than the corresponding period the year before.
 Global Security Fund bought into a new company, Italian Leonardo.
 The company has had strong profits, better than the market's expectations, but the development during November was somewhat worse and the price retreated 2.99 percent after the fund had bought into the company.
 Other companies that performed less well during November were L3Harris Technologies and Flir, which were down 3.24 and 2.64 percent respectively, measured in dollars.

 The investment case for the defense and security sectors is strong and we see continued pressure that NATO member countries will increase their defense budgets, which in turn will benefit companies in these sectors.
-We do not see a sustainable solution to the ongoing debate between China and the US and believe that, on the contrary, there is an immediate risk of increasing geopolitical risks as a result, for example US support for Hong Kong.
+We do not see a sustainable solution to the ongoing debate between China and the US and believe that on the contrary there is an immediate risk of increasing geopolitical risks as a result, for example US support for Hong Kong.